Saendhor/saelib/README.md

-# saelib
+# saelib - Saendhor's Library in C

 ## About The Project

-__saelib__ is a collection of common utils that support the following usages:
+***saelib*** is a collection of common utils that support the following usages:
 - sorting
 - data structures
 - miscellaneous
     - swap
     - findmin / findmax
     - printarray

 **Tools Used**
 - GCC 15.2.1

 ## Getting Started